Install GitLab Runner on Windows

 4. Open the Log on as a service on the list on the right.

-5. Click the Add User or Group… button.
+5. Select Add User or Group….

-The Local Security Policy tool may be not available in some Windows versions - for example in “Home Edition” variant of each version.
+The Local Security Policy tool may be not available in some Windows versions, for example in “Home Edition” variant of each version.

 After adding the SeServiceLogonRight for the user used in service configuration, the command gitlab-runner start should finish without failures and the service should be started properly.